After the Rain (Nelson album): Aftermath

 After finishing the touring cycle for After the Rain, the band found themselves in massive debt despite the album's success.
 Nelson returned to the studio and recorded their second album, Imaginator, but it was rejected by their producer and the label for being too dark and heavy.
-Shelving that album, the band recorded a new collection of songs which became their second release Because They Can 5 years after their debut in 1995.
-By this time fans had moved on, and the record failed to chart, bringing to Nelson's relationship with the label to an end.
+Shelving that album, the band recorded a new collection of songs which became their second release Because They Can in 1995, five years after their debut.
+By this time, fans had moved on, and the record failed to chart, bringing Nelson's relationship with the label to an end.